pmean/build-website/text/18/12/smr-example.md

 output: html_document
 ---

-I was at a talk where mortality rates were presented in one column and the standardized mortality ratio was presented in a different column.
+I was at a talk where mortality rates were presented in one column and<U+00A0>
+the standardized mortality ratio was presented in a different column.
 I was a bit confused; I could not remember how or why you calculate an SMR.
 It's not because SMR calculations are complicated; it's because my